ncomly/CS236G_Final_Project/README.md

   $> python main.py --train
 ```

 In addtion, if using Inception v3 feature loss for the cycle loss is desired, the `--iv3` flag can be added.
-And if the added reconstruction loss is desired, add the flag `--landmarks`
+And if the landmark reconstruction loss is desired, add the flag `--landmarks`

 ie. to train using Inception v3 feature loss AND add the landmark adversarial reconstruction loss, run: